 About Affidavit of Service OR Waiver of Notice – Addendum to Transfer by Affidavit

-When you'd use it: When transferring small estate property by affidavit under Wisconsin statute, either to document that heirs were properly served or to obtain their written consent to bypass notice requirements.
+When you'd use it: File this form when using Wisconsin's small-estate transfer by affidavit procedure, either to document service on heirs or to obtain heir consent to bypass formal notice requirements.

 Where to get the official form